Walmart surges heading into holidays

 "Walmart is flexing that store network and demonstrating it is going to be a significant player online," said Moody's lead retail analyst Charlie O'Shea.

 Walmart was coming off its fastest sales growth in more than a decade.
-It has been lifted by healthy consumer spending and a strong US economy.

-"We have momentum in the business as we execute our plan and benefit from a favorable economic environment," CEO Doug McMillon said in a statement.
+Like other big retailers, such as Home Depot and Macy's this week, Walmart has been lifted by rising wages and low unemployment.

+"Consumers remained in good shape," CFO Brent Biggs said on a call with reporters Thursday.
+"Certainly, this kind of environment everybody likes."

+Facing tough competition during the holidays, Walmart is outfitting store workers with mobile checkout scanners to ring up customers on the spot.
+It is also adding detailed digital store maps to its mobile app to allow shoppers to quickly find aisles and products.

-Walmart's spread-out store base— 90% of the population lives within 10 miles of a Walmart — is its biggest competitive advantage to reach mid-income shoppers.
+Walmart's spread-out store base is its biggest competitive advantage to reach mid-income shoppers.
+90% of the US population lives within 10 miles of a Walmart.
+It has poured investments into cleaning up those stores and ensuring items are in stock on the shelves.

-The store base gives shoppers a menu of options to choose from, such as delivery, curbside pickup and pick up in new towers in stores.
-It will expand grocery curbside pickup to around 3,100 stores next year and grocery delivery to 60% of the country.
+The store base allows Walmart to offer time-pressed shoppers new options to choose from, such as delivery, curbside pickup and pickup in automated towers inside hundreds of stores.

+Walmart will expand curbside pickup to around 3,100 stores by next year and grocery delivery to reach 60% of the country.

-Walmart said that its grocery division, which makes up 56% of overall sales, grew last quarter thanks to lower prices and improved private-label brands.
-Walmart's clothing and toy sales also expanded last quarter.
+"We feel that we get a good halo effect around it," Walmart US CEO Greg Foran said about the new improvements in online grocery.

+Walmart's clothing and toy sales gained last quarter, too.
 It has been growing its toy selection to pick up the market Toys "R" Us left behind when it filed for bankruptcy.

+"Toys are going to continue to be a big focus for us," Walmart US CEO Greg Foran told reporters.

-Walmart also has a redesigned website.
-The redesigned page not only helps Walmart appeal to wealthier customers, but convinces top brands to sell on it.
+It has redesigned its website to appeal to wealthier customers and convince top brands to sell on it.
 For example, Walmart announced a partnership with Advance Auto Parts last quarter for a dedicated storefront on the site.

-To appeal to younger and wealthier shoppers in cities, Walmart has rolled out a relaunched Jet.com, the online marketplace it bought two years ago from Lore for $3.3 billion.
+To appeal to younger and wealthier shoppers in cities, Walmart last quarter relaunched Jet.com, the online marketplace it bought two years ago from Lore for $3.3 billion.

 Jet is offering speedy grocery delivery and adding premium brands like Nike, Apple, Blue Apron and Bonobos that can't sell on Walmart's main site yet.